 Each student will have an opportunity to visit the “Bank” to add up their earnings and the Treasure Box Store once a month.
 The student will get paid by the bank through a checkbook system.
 The amount of money will depend on how much time and effort was spent on each academic program.

-Conferencing and Goal Setting: On Wednesdays of each week and at the end of each month, your student and I will conference about your student’s weekly/monthly academic activities/progress.
+Conferencing and Goal Setting: At the end of each month, your student and I will conference about your student’s weekly/monthly academic activities/progress.
 Your student and I will agree upon if your student should have a “Good” rating or a “Needs More Work” rating on academic behaviors.
 For example, if the goal is to work on Reflex Math daily, and the student work each day, the student would receive a “Good” rating.
 If the student isn’t completing any Reflex Math activities, the student would need to increase their activity with this program, and would receive a “needs more work” rating.
 The purpose of this is to teach the students how to self-monitor their own academic behaviors and communicate with parents/guardians as to how your student is doing academically.

 Next, the student will add their earnings and write the total at the bottom of the "Earnings" column (see attached document for an example of the Academic Treasure Box Monthly Goal page).
 At this time, the teacher and student will discuss what will be the student’s next academic monthly goal.
 What does the student want to improve on?
 How will they accomplish this?
 I will write the next month’s goal in the Goal Setting box.
 The teacher and student will sign at the bottom.